 The JESSICA prototype provided a parallel execution platform with respectable speedup for all the experimental applications tried.
 It is able to support dynamic thread migration, to achieve SSI, and has been shown to be a parallel execution environment with good efficiency.
-Efficiency we measured ranges from 41.95% to 100.00% when using two to eight nodes in a Linux cluster.
+Efficiency we measured ranges from 41.95 to 100% when using two to eight nodes in a Linux cluster.

 JESSICA takes a novel approach in dealing with thread migration when compared to other systems.
-Instead of moving the whole execution context to the destination all at the same time,

-Level of Approach Method of Load Distribution Implementation Techniques Characteristics Support Migration/SSI Transparency JESSICA Middleware Thread migration delta execution + DSM + Message redirection by helper threads Global thread space offers a compatible and parallel execution environment where applications can run without modification and gain speedup Yes Solaris MC Monolithic kernel Remote execution of process Message redirection by vproc + CORBA + packet filtering Commercial OS with contemporary software technique Yes cJVM Middleware Remote execution of thread Master-proxy object model + method shipping Use Java semantic available from the virtual machine to exploit optimal implementation strategy Yes Java/DSM Middleware Remote execution of thread DSM + data translation A distributed Java Virtual Machine runs on a heterogeneous cluster No the execution context is separated into machine-dependent and machine-independent parts, and only the machine-independent parts are migrated in a regulated manner.
-This design imposes no limitation on the type of thread that can migrate, and whether they own location-dependent resources or not.
+Instead of moving the whole execution context to the destination all at the same time, the execution context is separated into machine-dependent and machine-independent parts, and only the machine-independent parts are migrated in a regulated manner.
+This design imposes no limitation on the type of thread that can migrate and whether they own location-dependent resources or not.